usnistgov/HTGS/doxygen/markdown/Tutorial2.md

 MemoryManager allocates and frees memory.
 In the static MemoryManager all memory is allocated during initialization and freed during shutdown.
 The dynamic MemoryManager allocates and frees memory on-the-fly.
 As shown in the diagram below, when MemoryData is sent from the releaseMemoryEdges, if the memory can be released, then the MemoryManager will free the memory that the MemoryData is managing.
-When the getMemoryEdges acquires memory from the MemoryManager, the ITask will allocate the memory that the MemoryData is managing prior to returning the MemoryData to the ITask.
+When the memoryEdges acquires memory from the MemoryManager, the ITask will allocate the memory that the MemoryData is managing prior to returning the MemoryData to the ITask.
 Using these mechanisms the memory is allocated and freed on demand.